laurarnichols/defectCrossSections/Export/VASP/doc/README.md

   * Default: `.false.`
   * Whether the Gamma-point only version of VASP (`gam`) was used

-To run the code, use something like `aprun -n num-procs path-to-package/bin/Export_VASP.x < export.in > export.out`.

 The output files are
 * `eigenvalues.ik`
 * `grid.ik`